qfpl/fp-in-education-slides/education.md

   * first year, first semester
   * "Introduction to Programming" or "Programming One"
   * In particular, which language?
+  * The choice of language is important because it informs the structure of the course
     +++
     * Most intro computing courses are _syntax-directed_
       * This week, if statement